mobxjs/mobx/docs/best/store.md

 The advantage of separating those two is you can reuse and test _domain state_ universally, and you might very well reuse it in other applications.
 The _ui-state-store_ however is often very specific for your application.
 But usually very simple as well.
-This store typically doesn't have much logic in it, but will store a plethorea of loosely coupled pieces of information about the ui.
+This store typically doesn't have much logic in it, but will store a plethora of loosely coupled pieces of information about the ui.
 This is ideal as most applications will change the ui state often during the development process.

 Things you will typically find in ui stores:
 * Session information
-* Information about how far you applications has loaded
+* Information about how far your application has loaded
 * Information that will not be stored in the backend
 * Information that affects the UI globally
   * Window dimensions